Legends’ playoff drought is over. See how a rookie helped them clinch in his debut.

 Martinez gave up a leadoff home run but settled down after that, allowing the Legends to build a four-run lead before hanging on for a 5-4 win, eliminating Greenville from the playoffs.
 Less than an hour later the Rome Braves eliminated the Asheville Tourists from the hunt with an 11-7 victory to send the Legends to the SAL playoffs for the first time since 2006.

-Those same Rome Braves will be the Legends’ opponent in the best-of-three first-round series that will begin at Whitaker Bank Ballpark next Wednesday, Sept.
+Those same Rome Braves will be the Legends’ opponent in the best-of-three, first-round series that will begin at Whitaker Bank Ballpark on Wednesday, Sept.
 5, at 7:05 p.m.
-Rome was the SAL first-half champion.
-Rome will host the second and, if necessary, third games.
+Rome, the SAL first-half champion, will host the second and, if necessary, third games.

 Martinez went six innings in the win, allowing four hits and three runs while striking out nine.
 In the top of the seventh, he gave up a single and walk to start the inning then was pulled in favor of Janser Lara, who promptly gave up a three-run home run.
 But Lara was solid after that, striking out three in two innings of relief.
 Tad Ratliff struck out two in the ninth inning to pick up the save.